team-TAPE/team-tape.com/resources.md

 layout: default
 ---

-# Announcement
+# Club Presentations

-Check out our announcement
+Check out our club presentations as well as follow up resources and challenges

 <div id="posts">
   {% for post in site.categories.resources %}